Orange Agent - the many uses of this great cleaner

 You wouldn't use this method every time you snow foam your car, as it will remove any protection on there.
 Always remember that if you do use this method, that you follow up with Lazy Wax, Fully Slick and/or After Glow, to protect the paint once again.

 For the wheel wells and other under car areas, you can use Orange Agent to help break down dirt, mud, grease and other contaminants.
-Spray liberally to all the areas you wish to clean, and then agitate heavier soiled areas with a brush like our Boss Hog or Soft Details brush.
+Spray liberally to all the areas you wish to clean, and then agitate heavier soiled areas with a brush like our Big Black One, Little Chubby or Soft Details brush.
 While the product is still wet, pressure wash off, or rinse thoroughly with your hose.
 For plastic wheel arches, you can dry them thoroughly with a cloth like our Dirty Deeds cloth, and then apply Vinyl Revival to protect them.

 Wheel & Tyre Cleaning